ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

     Browser->>Google: 3.
 Login & consent
     Google-->>Browser: 4.
 Return auth code
     Browser->>Server: 5.
 Send code
-    Server->>Google: 6.
+    Server<<->>Google: 6.
 Exchange for tokens
-    Server-->>Browser: 7.
+    Server<<->>Google: 7.
+Retrieve user information
+    Server->>Server: 8.
+Create session
+    Server->>Browser: 9.
 Set session cookie
     Note over Browser: Popup closes automatically
-    Browser->>Server: 8.
+    Browser->>Server: 10.
 Main window reloads
 ```

 The process begins when a user clicks the login button, which opens a popup and redirects to Google’s authentication page.
 After a successful login, Google returns an authorization code that the server exchanges for tokens.
-A session is created, and a cookie is set to identify the user, completing the authentication flow.
+The server retrieves the user information, creates a session, and sets it as a cookie in the response to the browser, completing the authentication flow.
+The user is subsequently identified by this cookie in all future requests.

 ## Identifying Authenticated Access

 Session cookies play a central role in maintaining authenticated access.
-Once the server sets a session cookie during login, it automatically accompanies future browser requests.
+Once the server sets a session cookie during login, it is automatically included in future browser requests.
 To ensure secure session management, I used several measures:

 - **HttpOnly flag**: Prevents client-side script access to cookies.
 - **Secure flag**: Ensures cookies are only transmitted over HTTPS.